marcin-lawrowski/wise-chat/readme.txt

 * jQuery JS library (available in most themes)

 = Optional requirements: =
+* Exif PHP extension (in order to run auto-rotate feature for sent images)
 * mbstring PHP extension (in order to use all features of bad words filter)
 * Lightbox 2 library (for showing images on the nice looking popup)